neurogenomics/NextFlowIntro/Readme.md

 * Run a basic nextflow script
 * Run an Rscript (within Nextflow)
 * Run the R script in parallel so that each one receives a different input argument
-* Use NF-Tower with that R script
+* Use NF-Tower so that it produces reports on job progress
+- Use nextflow.config to add these commands so they run by default
 * Run an R script (by calling a file)
 * Run the process which calls the R script using a docker image
 * Demonstrate that the R script really is running in the docker image by using an image without R